ibm-garage-tsa/cp4mcm-installer/README.md

 **Note:** This project is provided **AS-IS**.
 Support will be provided as possible via git issues.

 **Updates:**
+11/22/2020
+- As it turns out that RedHat Advanced Cluster Management is not supported on IBM Cloud RedHat Openshift clusters (ROKS) as a management hub, the default install method is change to use Core MCM instead of RHACM.
+In you plan to install on a supported cluster and want to use RHACM, export the variable CP4MCM_RHACM_ENABLED="true" (e.g. uncomment the relevant line in a _customizations.sh script shown below)

 11/4/2020
 - Added support for RedHat Advanced Cluster Management
 - Refactored installation process